‘I Don’t Want My Loved One to Suffer’: Euthanasia and Suffering

 Why do we fear suffering and death?

 We often fear suffering and death because we have no control over them.
 We can control what we eat, what music we listen to, and what clothes we wear because we think, “It’s my body and my choice.”
 But is it really?
-We live in a culture which not only accepts but values an individual’s right to make choices about his future and how he wants to live his life.
+We live in a culture that not only accepts but values an individual’s right to make choices about his future and how he wants to live his life.

 Our society tells us that life is not a game of chance and that it is up to us to do whatever feels good to avoid suffering.
 Faced with death, people of this modern age quiver in their boots.
 Suffering has no meaning in a feel-good culture.
 Pain seems pointless because the secular world cannot see a redeeming value in suffering.
 But we’re forgetting one thing—the love and care of our Creator.

 We are not mindless creatures scurrying around the earth waiting for a ruthless higher power to strike us dead in a fit of wrath or amusement.
 God created each one of us out of love as a unique individual who will never be repeated.
 Even secularists have to agree that, biologically, we are vastly different from one another.
 The place that we fill on this earth can’t ever be filled by another person.
-Think about it: Out of seven billion people who are currently alive, and all the billions and trillions of people from the past and the future, you are the one and only you.
+Think about it: Out of the seven billion people who are currently alive, and all the billions and trillions of people from the past and the future, you are the one and only you.

 God has a plan for each one of us.
 Despite His unconditional love for us, God never promised that our lives on earth would be free from suffering.
 Remember that even after baptism, we still have the stain of original sin to bear in our broken world.
 Just as God appointed the time for each of us to be born, He also arranged the time when He would call us home to Himself.
 Death is inevitable, but what about suffering?